stefan-hoeck/idris2-tui/ROADMAP.md

 way to generalize event handling without breaking other features of the API that I think I like..

-## Events are Processed Externally

-Right now I use a small python script to set up STDIN properly so that you can detect individual keystrokes.
-This python script actually sends event reports to Idris encoded as JSON packets.

-I will likely retain this code, since it seems quite useful for testing and debugging, if nothing else.

-This is waiting on library support, which should be coming soon.

 ## Keyboard Input

 I plan to support this standard for [unambigous keyboard